OCA/edi/edi_voxel_sale_order_import_oca/readme/CONFIGURE.md

 This module enqueue the imports in jobs in the background.
 To do that it uses queue_job module, so a configuration is required according to that.
-The jobs for impots are queued in the channel `root.voxel_import`.
+The jobs for imports are queued in the channel `root.voxel_import`.